ntsd/ntsd.dev/_posts/2022-1-28-git-multiple-accounts.md

    <https://github.com/settings/keys> for Gihub
    <https://gitlab.com/-/profile/keys> for Gitlab
 3. Paste the SSH public key and the Title you want
+4. Generate a signature using the giving token from provider `echo -n 'token' | ssh-keygen -Y sign -n <name-space> -f id_ed25519_git.pub` you can replace the namespace
+5. Apply the signature to the provider to verify

 Next, do another one for the Github personal `pbcopy < ~/.ssh/id_ed25519_git.pub` to your personal git provider.